Top of main content

 You may be able to set up a bank account before you arrive.
 This can be either:

-• an international account that gives you access to multiple currencies
+• An international account that gives you access to multiple currencies

-• a bank account which you can apply for online
+• A bank account which you can apply for online

 Having an account set up means you can transfer money across straight away, so it’s ready when you arrive.